digixc/CompSci/CurriculumDevelopment/KeyStages1-3CSProgression.md

         <tr>
             <td>
                 <ul>
-                    <li> Visual programming languages that involve snapping blocks together, rather than keying in text, for example Scratch, Blockley.</li>
+                    <li>Visual programming languages that involve snapping blocks together, rather than keying in text, for example Scratch, Blockley.</li>
                     <li>Unplugged tasks, where concepts are taught away from the computer, using techniques such as role play, simple non-computer based robotics controls.</li>
                     <li>Implicit developing computational thinking via simple problem solving practices</li>
                 </ul>
             </td>
             <td>
                 <ul>
-                    <li>  Text-based programming can be introduced to year 6 students; Python turtle is  a good start with at Key stage 2 or early key stage 3..</li>
+                    <li>  Text-based programming can be introduced to year 6 students; Python turtle is a good start during later phase of Key stage 2 or early key stage 3. </li>
                     <li>Computational thinking is developed further through concepts such as decomposition.
-This can be done with unplugged activities and computer based activities.</li>
+This can be done with unplugged activities and computer based activities such as using Python turtle to draw certain geometric shapes or to follow a path to reach a destination.</li>
+                    <li>Input and output concepts are introduced in the context of interaction with computer programs, such as Python's input and print command, Hardware aspects can also be introduced in context</li>
                     <li>Concept of network should be introduced with relevant context that are familiar to students, such as WWW, the Internet, home network and cellular network connections.
-Students also should be able to create simple web pages with links and images</li>
+Students also should be able to create simple web pages with links and images.</li>
                 </ul>
             </td>
     </tr>